Fourier analysis of many-body transition amplitudes and states: Counting statistics in many-body interference

 \subsection{Partially distinguishable bosons and fermions}

-While particles displaying a single mixed permutation symmetry $\lambda$ remain rather hypothetical objects, mixed symmetries are central to a topic of great practical relevance: the study of partial distinguishability in systems of bosons or fermions.
-Partially distinguishable particles posses internal states which act as ambiguous labels: if they are distinct enough, they allow to identify the particles, many-particle paths become distinguishable from one another and many-particle interference is suppressed; if they are similar, they do not unequivocally individuate the particles and interference is restored \cite{dittel_waveparticle_2021}.
-To describe partially distinguishable particles, we extend the single-particle Hilbert space $\mathcal{H}$ by taking its the tensor product with an \emph{internal} state space $\mathcal{I}$.
-The $N$-particle Hilbert space can then be decomposed as $\left( \mathcal{H} \otimes \mathcal{I}\right) ^{\otimes N}\simeq\mathcal{H}^{\otimes N} \otimes \mathcal{I}^{\otimes N}$.
-A bosonic or fermionic state on this full $N$-particle Hilbert space reduces to a state of partially distinguishable bosons or fermions on $\mathcal{H}^{\otimes N}$ upon tracing out the internal degrees of freedom.
+While particles obeying a mixed exchange symmetry remain rather hypothetical objects, mixed symmetries are central to a topic of great practical relevance: the impact of partial distinguishability on the counting statistics of bosons or fermions.
+Partially distinguishable particles posses internal states which act as (possibly ambiguous) labels: if they are distinct enough, they allow to identify the particles, many-body paths become distinguishable from one another and many-body interference is suppressed; if they are similar, they do not unequivocally individuate the particles and interference is restored \cite{dittel_waveparticle_2021}.
+To describe partially distinguishable particles, we extend the single-particle Hilbert space $\mathcal{H}$ (hereafter, \textit{external} Hilbert space) by taking its tensor product with an \emph{internal} state space $\mathcal{I}$.
+The $N$-particle Hilbert space is thus $\left( \mathcal{H} \otimes \mathcal{I}\right)^{\otimes N}$, but it is convenient to group the external and internal tensor factors as $\mathcal{H}^{\otimes N} \otimes \mathcal{I}^{\otimes N}$.
+We then consider bosonic or fermionic states on this $N$-particle Hilbert space, but assume that only the particles' external degrees of freedom evolve and are ultimately measured, such that we can trace out the internal Hilbert spaces $\mathcal{I}^{\otimes N}$ and work with the reduced states on $\mathcal{H}^{\otimes N}$.